 Normal averages treat all data points equally.
 Weighted averages, on the other hand, assign different levels of importance to each value.

-I often encounter situations where using a simple average would skew results.
-For instance, when analyzing sales data, I might weight recent months more heavily to reflect current trends.
+Using a simple average can skew results.
+For instance, when analyzing sales data, recent months may need a heavier weight to reflect current trends.

 Here’s a comparison: